Bevia/DigitalCommunications/OFDM/README.md

 ## OFDM Theory
 This example focuses on the basic steps of OFDM: generating random data, performing the Inverse Fast Fourier Transform (IFFT) to create OFDM symbols, and adding a cyclic prefix for transmission.
 This example uses the FFTW library for performing the IFFT.

+### Orthogonal Frequency Division Multiplexing (OFDM):

+Description: OFDM divides the data stream into several parallel sub-streams, each modulated by a different carrier frequency.
+These sub-carriers are orthogonal to each other, minimizing interference.
+Applications: Widely used in modern broadband communications, including Wi-Fi, LTE, and digital television.

 ### python plot ofdm constellation
 python3 ./OFDM/ofdm_constellation.py